Please Read How You Can Help Keep the Encyclopedia Free

 In the midst of the new work on religious traditions, there has been a steady, growing representation of non-monotheistic traditions.
 An early proponent of this expanded format was Ninian Smart, who, through many publications, scholarly as well as popular, secured philosophies of Hinduism and Buddhism as components in the standard canon of English-speaking philosophy of religion.

 Smart championed the thesis that there are genuine differences between religious traditions.
 He therefore resisted seeing some core experience as capturing the essential identity of being religious.
-Under Smart's tutelage, there has been a considerable growth in cross-cultural philosophy of religion.
+Under Smart's tutelage, there has been considerable growth in cross-cultural philosophy of religion.
 Wilfred Cantwell Smith also did a great deal to improve the representation of non-Western religions and reflection.

 The explanation of philosophy of religion has involved fresh translations of philosophical and religious texts from India, China, Southeast Asia, and Africa.
 Exceptional figures from non-Western traditions have an increased role in cross-cultural philosophy of religion and religious dialogue.
 The late Bimal Krishna Matilal made salient contributions to enrich Western exposure to Indian philosophy of religion.
-Among the mid-twentieth-century Asian philosophers, two, who stand out for special note, are T.R.V.
-Murti (2003) and S.N.
+Among the mid-twentieth-century Asian philosophers, two who stand out for special note are T.R.V.
+Murti (1955) and S.N.
 Dasgupta (1922).
 Both brought high philosophical standards along with the essential philology to educate Western thinkers.
 As evidence of non-Western productivity in the Anglophone world, see Arvind Sharma 1990 and 1995.
 There are now extensive treatments of pantheism and student-friendly guides to diverse religious conceptions of the cosmos.

-The expanded interest in religious pluralism has led to extensive reflection on the compatibilities and possible synthesis of religions.
+The expanded interest in religious pluralism has led to extensive reflection on the compatibility and possible synthesis of religions.
 John Hick is the preeminent synthesizer of religious traditions.
 In an important book, Hick (1974) advanced a complex picture of the afterlife involving components from diverse traditions.
 Over many publications and many years, Hick has moved from a broadly based theistic view of God to what Hick calls “the Real,” a noumenal sacred reality.
 Hick claims that different religions provide us with a glimpse or partial access to the Real.
 In an influential article, “The New Map of the Universe of Faiths,” Hick raised the possibility that many of the great world religions are revelatory of the Real.

-Hick sees these traditions, and others as well, as different meeting points in which a person might be in relation to the same reality or the Real.
-“The great world faiths embody different perceptions and conceptions of, and correspondingly different responses to, the Real from within the major variant ways of being human; and that within each of them the transformation of human existence from self-centeredness to Reality-centeredness is taking place” (Ibid., 240).
+Hick sees these traditions, and others as well, as different meeting points in which a person might be in relation to the same reality or the Real: “The great world faiths embody different perceptions and conceptions of, and correspondingly different responses to, the Real from within the major variant ways of being human; and that within each of them the transformation of human existence from self-centeredness to Reality-centeredness is taking place” (Ibid., 240).
 Hick uses Kant to develop his central thesis.

 Kant distinguishes between noumenon and phenomenon, or between a Ding an sich [the thing itself] and the thing as it appears to human consciousness….
 In this strand of Kant's thought—not the only strand, but the one which I am seeking to press into service in the epistemology of religion—the noumenal world exists independently of our perception of it and the phenomenal world is that same world as it appears to our human consciousness….
 I want to say that the noumenal Real is experienced and thought by different human mentalities, forming and formed by different religious traditions, as the range of gods and absolutes which the phenomenology of religion reports.
 (Ibid., 241–242)